Brain & CNS Cancer Nurse Specialist at The Canberra Hospital Ph: 6244 4416.

 Financial Support - Cancer support group ACT Eden Monaro

-Contact Cancer support group ACT Eden Monaro Phone 02 6297 1261 or email firstname.lastname@example.org 21 Cooma Street Queanbeyan.
+Contact Cancer support group ACT Eden Monaro Phone 02 6297 1261 - 21 Cooma Street Queanbeyan.
 Each case is assessed on its merits.
 Can provide up to $2,500 for Pharmacy, Chemo, Food drink supplements, food/petrol, and/or gas/electricity.

 Brisbane Brain Tumour Support Group

-Peer support group that welcomes any patient with a brain tumour, carers or loved ones, to share their story and provide or receive support.
-Meets on the 1st Thursday of each month (except January) at 10am - 12pm at Cancer Council Queensland, 553 Gregory Terrace.
-They are run independently but supported by the CCQ.
-Braintsg@gmail or call 13 11 20 for more information
+Brisbane Brain Tumour Support Group is a peer support group that welcomes any patient with a brain tumour, carers or loved ones, to share their story and provide or receive support.
+They meet on the 1st Thursday of each month (except January) from 10am - 12pm at Brisbane City Library, on Level 1 of the Toowong Village Shopping Centre.
+Plenty of parking is available.
+They are run independently.

 Sunshine Coast Brain Tumour Support Group

-The Group meets on the last Friday of every month 10.30-12.30 @ Bloomhill Cancer Care, 58 Ballinger Road Buderim
+The Bloomhill Cancer Support Group meets on the last Friday of every month 10.30 am -12.30 pm at 58 Ballinger Road, Buderim.

 The Newro Foundation